RealHard23/VTEC_Dynamic/README.md

 Support xiaomi

-is an adjustment to increase smoothness and remove some limitations.
-But in exchange for increased energy use.
+It improves smoothness and eliminates some limitations.
+But in exchange for increased energy and heat consumption.

 Tested on mi 12, it works fine.
 If it is another brand  You must experiment at your own risk.